mgao6767/frds/docs/source/algorithms/garch-ccc.rst

 Estimation techniques
 =====================

-My implementation of :class:`frds.algorithms.GARCHModel_CCC` fits the GARCH-DCC model by simultaneously estimating all parameters via maxmimizing the log-likelihood :math:numref:`log_likelihood`.
+My implementation of :class:`frds.algorithms.GARCHModel_CCC` fits the GARCH-CCC model by simultaneously estimating all parameters via maxmimizing the log-likelihood :math:numref:`log_likelihood`.

 General steps are: